Ajderniz/odin-landing-page/README.md

 # odin-landing-page
-Second (or third?) project with The Oding Project
+Second (or third?) project with The Odin Project